marcantonyw/agoraphobia/src/content/agoraphobia.md

 - Failed out of college classes (eventually finished online).
 - Lost dream job because I couldn't cross a bridge.
 - Panicked so badly during a traffic stop that cops thought I was on meth and I failed a field sobriety test, sober.
 Also threw up on his shoe.
-- Jumped from a moving car on the freeway in panic, called a cab home.
+- Jumped from a moving car on the freeway in a panic and ran down the exit ramp.
 - Ruined a relationship that *probably* would've worked out otherwise.
 - Diagnosed with IBS (more on that later), lost weight I couldn't afford to lose.
 - Completely ended a relationship with an entire side of my family because I stopped being able to travel to visit them.